NERC-CEH/RainfallQC/docs/tutorials.rst

         data_ds['rainfall'] = data_ds['rainfall'].assign_attrs(RAINFALL_ATTRIBUTES)
         data_ds['longitude'] = data_ds['longitude'].assign_attrs({"units": "degrees in WGS84 projection"})
         data_ds['latitude'] = data_ds['latitude'].assign_attrs({"units": "degrees in WGS84 projection"})
-        gdsr_network_ds = gdsr_network_ds.assign_attrs(GLOBAL_ATTRIBUTES)
+        data_ds = data_ds.assign_attrs(GLOBAL_ATTRIBUTES)

+After following the above step to create ``data_ds``, you can then run methods from pyPWSQC.

 Example 6. - Running multiple QC checks on a single target gauge
 ----------------------------------------------------------------
 To run multiple QC checks, you can use the `apply_qc_framework() <rainfallqc.checks.html#rainfallqc.qc_frameworks.html#module-rainfallqc.qc_frameworks.apply_qc_framework>`_ method to run QC methods from a given framework (e.g. IntenseQC).

-Let's say you have daily rain gauge network data stored in a Polars DataFrame `daily_gpcc_network` (from a file like example data 2) and metadata stored in a dictionary `gpcc_metadata` (from a file like example metadata 1).
+Let's say you have hourly rainfall values from a rain gauge network data like example data 2 and metadata like example metadata 1.
-You can then run multiple QC checks by defining which framework as follows:
+You can then run multiple QC checks at once by defining which QC framework, methods and parameters to set.

+As of RainfallQC v0.3.0, there are three QC frameworks:

+- 1. "intenseqc" - All 25 checks from IntenseQC/GSDR-QC with names like: "QC1", "QC2" ...
+"QC25",
+- 2. "pypwsqc" - 2 checks from pyPWSQC with the names: "FZ" and "SO",
+- 3. "custom" - Allows the user to select a custom set of checks (see Example 8).

+Let's run some QC checks from intenseqc framework below:

 .. code-block:: python
     :caption: Apply checks from a QC framework to a rain gauge data